-The lists in this article are based on the ratings of each pedal from various online music stores
+The lists in this article are based on the ratings of each pedal from various online music stores.

 Stereo Chorus Pedals in a Compact Case

-- Boss Super-Chorus CH-1
+- BOSS Super-Chorus CH-1

 An evergreen analog chorus pedal launched in 1989 and now upgraded to Stereo, the CH-1 made its way on several best-selling records.
 Features familiar 4-knob controls (rate, depth, EQ, and level) and delivers the classic swirly effect that can border on vibe at higher depth settings.

-- Boss Chorus CE-2W
+- BOSS Chorus CE-2W

-Decades ago, the BOSS’ CE-1 and CE-2 set the bar for thick, luscious chorusing and this pedal from the Japanese company’s Waza Craft line includes tones emulating both hose now discontinued models.
+Decades ago, the BOSS’ CE-1 and CE-2 set the bar for thick, luscious chorusing and this pedal from the Japanese company’s Waza Craft line includes tones emulating both those now discontinued models.
 It runs on analog bucket-brigade circuitry with rate and depth controls and mono or stereo input/output.

 - Walrus Audio Julianna